99% Startups Are Bootstrapped

 Sarah Perry is Co-founder and former CEO of SnapComms

-Determined to help organizations improve cut through for employee communications, Sarah co-founded SnapComms in 2007.
-Within three years, SnapComms grew from zero to hero in the competitive sector of employee communication software, where it is now a global market leader.
-SnapComms remains 100% bootstrapped and has over 2m paid enterprise users in 75+ countries.
+Determined to help organizations improve cut-through for employee communications, Sarah co-founded SnapComms in 2007.
+Within three years, SnapComms grew from zero to hero in the competitive sector of employee communication software.
+SnapComms remained bootstrapped and had grown to over 2m paid enterprise users in more than 75 countries when it was acquired by Everbridge Inc (NASDAQ: EVBG) in August 2020.

 Most bootstrapped companies fly under the radar.
 They don’t get the media coverage that funded companies do.
 Less than 1% of businesses receive VC funding but that’s all we seem to hear about.
 VC funded companies drive growth at all costs, often at the cost of employees and customers, with a view to an exit within a few years.
 Bootstrapped businesses build sustainable companies that deliver long-term value to customers and employees, surely they are the ones that we should celebrate?